-“The Free Market In Action”by Brad Warbiany
+“The Free Market In Action”

 Kevin Drum observes the lobbying fight between merchants and credit card companies.
 Card companies charge fees to merchants for the ability to accept cards, but if competition makes them unable to fully pass those fees along, they end up eating out of profit margins.
 So merchants want to get Congress to slap restrictions an the card companies to reduce fees.

 So what does Kevin Drum do?
 He champions the “free” market!
 (Bold added, italics original.)

 In fact, I’d go further: let’s kill two birds with one stone and just abolish interchange fees altogether.
 Card companies would then be forced to charge higher annual fees to credit card users — fees that (a) would fall solely on the people actually using credit cards and (b) would make it obvious just how much credit cards actually cost.
 That strikes me as an excellent idea.
 Credit cards aren’t a free lunch, and there’s no reason that consumers should be fooled into thinking they are.